 What are the main differences?

-The duration and levels of difficulty vary depending on the type of degree (link to the new page on differences between types of PG degree) you may be after - postgraduate certificates or diplomas, for example, are shorter and less demanding than a full-on Masters course.
-However, all of them expand on the knowledge you have learned during your first years at Uni and build on all the skills you have acquired.
-In that respect, it is best that you are confident about the type of degree and the course you choose to go for.
+The duration and levels of difficulty vary depending on the type of degree you may be after - postgraduate certificates or diplomas, for example, are shorter and less demanding than a Masters course.
+However, all of our qualifications expand on the knowledge you have learned during your undergraduate degree and are designed to improve your career prospects.

-It is also more common for postgraduate students to invest more of their time in their studies – from reading on past research to conducting your own, you can expect to be more involved with the academic aspect of student life than the social side of it.
-Depending on your course, you may also need a greater level of preparation for each seminar or meeting with your tutor.
-Classes are smaller in student numbers as well, which means that you will engage more with group discussions, as well as build a closer working relationship with your tutors and benefit from their support.
+It is common for postgraduate students to invest more time in their studies – from reading research to conducting your own, you can expect to be more involved with the academic side of student life than the social side of it.
+Classes are smaller in student numbers, which means that you are able to engage more with group discussions, as well as build a closer working relationship with your tutors and benefit from their support.

 Things you will enjoy

 Many students choose a postgraduate course that follows on from their first degree, meaning you will be able to learn more about something you’re interested in.
 You will also get the opportunity to to dig further into a particular area of a subject you enjoy and take your knowledge to the next level.
 You will have the chance to explore new concepts, break new territory and contribute new knowledge to your chosen field, instead of mainly learning about and reviewing existent theories.

 In contrast, some students also decide to take their studies in a different direction and learn something completely new, broadening their knowledge and career options.
 It’s completely up to you.
 With more than 190 courses available – you’ve certainly got plenty of choice.

 If you study a Masters, working on your dissertation is another aspect of postgraduate study that you can look forward to.
 As well as further developing your research, analysis and writing, it’s an opportunity to embrace and become an expert in a topic that interests you.